TLDR Key Takeaways

 You are just a few steps away from getting the amazing results you want from your landing pages without breaking the bank.
 I also share a few bonus tips, free resources, and tech tool tutorials that will help you in progressing your landing pages further.

-Through adding landing pages to your skill set you can go a lot further into the funnel and make a bigger impact on your brand, clients, and team.
+By adding landing pages to your skillset you can go a lot further into the funnel and make a bigger impact on your brand, clients, and team.

 Historically digital marketers had a lot of control over the top of the funnel lead generation.
 Things like driving clicks and leads but they rarely had any control when it came to interest, decision, or action.
 Through using modern software, like Unbounce or Google Data Studio, it is easier than ever before for marketers to build high-converting landing pages and powerful reporting dashboards.